ChromeOS: ChromeOS on Windows

-On Windows 8, exceptions allow the default desktop web browser to offer a variant that can run inside its full-screen "Metro" shell and access features such as the Share charm, without necessarily needing to be written with Windows Runtime.
+On Windows 8, exceptions allow the default desktop web browser to offer a variant that can run inside its full screen "Metro" shell and access features such as the Share charm, without necessarily needing to be written with Windows Runtime.
 Chrome's "Windows 8 mode" was previously a tablet-optimized version of the standard Chrome interface.
 In October 2013, the mode was changed on Developer channel to offer a variant of the ChromeOS desktop.

 Design

-Early in the project, Google provided publicly many details of ChromeOS' design goals and direction, although the company has not followed up with a technical description of the completed operating system.
+Early in the project, Google provided publicly many details of ChromeOS's design goals and direction, although the company has not followed up with a technical description of the completed operating system.

 User interface

-Design goals for ChromeOS' user interface included using minimal screen space by combining applications and standard Web pages into a single tab strip, rather than separating the two.
+Design goals for ChromeOS's user interface included using minimal screen space by combining applications and standard Web pages into a single tab strip, rather than separating the two.
 Designers considered a reduced window management scheme that would operate only in full-screen mode.
 Secondary tasks would be handled with "panels": floating windows that dock to the bottom of the screen for tasks like chat and music players.
 Split screens were also under consideration for viewing two pieces of content side by side.
 ChromeOS would follow the Chrome browser's practice of leveraging HTML5's offline modes, background processing, and notifications.
 Designers proposed using search and pinned tabs as a way to quickly locate and access applications.